Ucombinator/jaam/README.md

 | `-m`, `--method`  | Give a specific method within the class from which to start analysis. |
 | `-o`, `--outfile` | Where to save the output from the analysis for use in the visualizer. |

-If you give no `--outfile` specification, the analyzer will use the fully qualified class name as a filename.
+If you give no `--outfile` specification, the interpreter will use the fully qualified class name as a filename.

 For example, to analyze the `Factorial` class located in the `to-analyze` classpath in this repository, first compile it to a .class file.
 Then run the provided script:

 ```
-./bin/jaam-interpreter.sh --classpath examples -c Factorial -m main
+./bin/jaam-interpreter --classpath examples -c Factorial -m main
 ```

 It may take a moment.
 You will see some output to the console, and a file named